symfony/symfony-docs/cookbook/configuration/configuration_organization.rst

     ├─ vendor/
     └─ web/

-This default structure was choosen for its simplicity — one file per environment.
+This default structure was chosen for its simplicity — one file per environment.
 But as any other Symfony feature, you can customize it to better suit your needs.
 The following sections explain different ways to organize your configuration files.
 In order to simplify the examples, only the ``dev`` and ``prod``